The basics of timeline data visualization

 All of these examples lack three essential things an investigator needs:

-KronoGraph’s timeline data visualizations deliver all of these and more.
+KronoGraph’s timeline visualizations deliver all of these and more.
 It means the user can look beyond aggregated views of their data to see specific events, how they unfolded, and how they were connected.
-The visualizations also transition smoothly from high-level summaries to individual events, giving a clear and adaptable view at any scale.
+The visualizations also transition smoothly from high-level summaries to individual events, giving a clear and adaptable view at any scale:

 The result is a much richer, interactive view of events, ideal for data analysts and investigators who need to understand what happened and when.